Great Northern Railway (Great Britain): Completion of the first phase

 At the end of 1852 it was considered that the company had achieved its objectives as originally conceived, with the line opened from King's Cross over both the Towns Line and the Loop, into Yorkshire.
-Four passenger trains ran from Kings Cross to York, one of them first class only and one Parliamentary train.
+Four passenger trains ran from Kings Cross to York, one of them first class only and one parliamentary train.

-The Directors of the Company continued to seek to consolidate occupation of territory, without necessarily building new lines.
-The capitalisation of the company was already considerable, and a further million of money was authorised by an Act of 1853.
+The directors of the company continued to seek to consolidate occupation of territory, without necessarily building new lines.
+The capitalisation of the company was already considerable, and a further million of money was authorised by the Great Northern Railway (Increase of Capital) Act 1853 (16 & 17 Vict. c. lx).
 Another demand on financial resources was willingly undertaken: the installation of the electric telegraph, at first at the southern end of the system.
 It was soon used for signalling trains through the tunnel sections, and by 1856 it was used throughout as far north as Hitchin.

 Reflecting the anticipated focus of operations, the GNR opened a new locomotive works at Doncaster in 1853, replacing earlier facilities at Boston.

 Into Yorkshire

 York main line

 The authorised network of the GNR had included the line from Doncaster to York.
-The Lancashire and Yorkshire Railway was building from Knottingley to a junction at Askern, near the present-day Shaftholme Junction north of Doncaster, and mutual running powers had been agreed.
+The Lancashire and Yorkshire Railway (L&YR) was building from Knottingley to a junction at Askern, near the present-day Shaftholme Junction north of Doncaster, and mutual running powers had been agreed.
 The line was opened to the public on 6 June 1848, between Knottingley and Askern.
 This was extended on 7 June 1848 over the GNR to Stockbridge, a place on the Bentley Road between Askern and Doncaster.
 The GNR stretch amounted to 2 miles 45 chains.
 Stockbridge was later renamed Arksey.
 The GNR further extended southwards to a temporary station immediately north of the River Don at Doncaster; it opened on the following 5 August in time for the St Leger race meeting.

 West Yorkshire

 It was a priority for the GNR to get access to the great manufacturing towns of West Yorkshire, to which it had been denied its own connection in Parliament.
 Leeds was the first to be reached.

 A Central station at Leeds was authorised on 22 July 1848.
 It was joint with three other companies, and GNR trains first reached it on 1 October 1848.
-GNR trains ran from Doncaster to Leeds over the Lancashire and Yorkshire Railway (between Askern Junction and Methley), and the Midland Railway (between Methley and Leeds).
+GNR trains ran from Doncaster to Leeds over the Lancashire and Yorkshire Railway (L&YR) between Askern Junction and Methley, and over the Midland Railway between Methley and Leeds.
 On reaching Leeds the trains ran forward onto the Leeds and Thirsk Railway, and then reversed into the central station at Leeds.

 The South Yorkshire, Doncaster and Goole Railway opened its line from Doncaster to Barnsley on 1 January 1851.
 The GNR had running powers over the line, and started running passenger trains to Barnsley, and mineral trains to and from Horbury.